webmagic-io/docs/en/posts/ch4-basic-page-processor/pageprocessor.md

 #### 4.1.2 Extraction of page elements

-The second part is the core of the reptiles: for download to Html page from you how to extract the information you want?
+The second part is the core of the crawlers: for download to Html page from you how to extract the information you want?
 WebMagic uses mainly three extraction technologies: XPath, regular expressions and CSS selectors.
 In addition, the content JSON format, you can use JsonPath resolution.

 1. XPath